 Wendy’s Chili Recipe – Copycat version

-Love Wendy’s Chili, but want a nice big pot of it at home?
+Love Wendy’s Chili, but want a nice big pot of this chili at home?
 Today, I have a Copycat version of the Wendy’s Chili Recipe for you.
 Now you can make the restaurant favorite right in your own home.
 What could be more perfect for Game day or a special treat after a grueling afternoon of clearing snow.
 As a nice bonus canned beans make this an dump easy recipe to toss together, that only needs to simmer a few hours before you are enjoying.
 The only hands on work really involved in making this chili recipe is browning the ground beef and chopping a few vegetables.

 I’m sure you will still visit Wendy’s for an occasional cup of their’s, but this is a great recipe when you what a full pot of chili.